leandroarndt/msfs_livery_tools/README.md

   * variation override;
   * external registration font color and stroke.
 * Creating descriptive JSON files for DDS textures (.DDS.json).
-* Creating flag file for textures (.FLAGS) – not on the graphical user interface
+* Creating flag file for textures (.FLAGS) – not on the graphical user interface.
-* Creating and updating package layout files ("layout.json")
+* Creating and updating package layout files ("layout.json".
+* Managing thumbnails (resizing and adding a placeholder).

 ## Instalation and usage